sylhare/sylhare.github.io/_posts/2021/2021-11-30-Authorize-my-jwt.md

 [OAuth][5] stands for _Open Authorization_, it's a protocol that uses token instead of password to securely exchange information on the internet.
 When you log in to a website using your Google, Facebook, Microsoft or Apple account, you are not sharing your password, yet you can connect to the website and share some of your profile information.
-It's all thanks to OAuth.
+It's all thanks to [OpenID] for the authentication part and [OAuth][6] protocol for the authorization.

+_Authentication_ is to check who you say you are and _Authorization_ is to check what you have access to.
+Usually unauthenticated users have limited access to resources and APIs.
+That's why both concepts are pretty mixed within OAuth.

 There was a bit of [controversy][5] between OAuth 1.0 and [OAuth 2.0][4] (more complex than OAuth 1.0 for simple use case), but now that the newest version is the enterprise standard, that's the one we'll be focusing on.

-### The token
+### The token(s)

-So OAuth is the protocol that defines how [tokens][6] should be transferred.
+So OAuth is the protocol that defines how [tokens][6] should be transferred for the authorization.
 Obviously they need to be kept secret, encrypted and sent over HTTPS.
 The tricky part is to make sure you can verify that token, so that you maintain interaction with your API and resources secured.
 So you'll need special [tokens][1] for that.